 If I could stand on top of a mountain I would yell “I love pickles!”.
 I really do.
 They’re pretty, they’re crunchy, they’re full of flavor, they hit the right spot in the afternoon when you need a snack, they’re great on a burger, they’re great at 4AM standing in front of the refrigerator.
 Pickles, they’re just really good.

 With the cucumber plants in full producing mode right now we have been picking (and pickling!) quite a few kirby cucumbers.
+Did you know cucumbers are one of the easiest vegetables to grow?
 We currently have 6 mason jars full of pickles in the refrigerator!
 If you are in Brooklyn and are in need of a pickle, I’m your girl!
 I have been trying to get the perfect half sour pickles after years of swooning at all the NYC pickle places.
 Finally, I got it just right!